 Page 19 of diary documenting events during the Komagata Maru incident

 The heart of this collection is Arjan Singh Brar’s diary.
 Started in the 1920’s, it documents the history of the community beginning in 1904 and ending in 1947.
 Penned with his careful hand, this diary combines a record of the official life of a Temple executive with the chronicles of an astute historian documenting the daily lives of early South Asian immigrants in Vancouver.
 Included are day to day accounts of the Temple Committee and funds raised for charitable causes, anecdotes about life in Vancouver, and photographs of the historic Second Avenue Gurdwara.
-A significant highlight of the diary is its account of the Komagata Maru episode from a South Asian perspective – recorded chronologically is the community’s response to the ship’s arrival, including the activities of the Shore Committee, and events leading to the ship’s eventual departure.
-The Library is currently undertaking the translation of the diary into English.
+A significant highlight of the diary is its account of the Komagata Maru episode from a South Asian Canadian perspective – recorded chronologically is the community’s response to the ship’s arrival, including the activities of the Shore Committee, and events leading to the ship’s eventual departure.
+Originally in Punjabi, the diary has now been translated into English.